magnussimonsen/Luna5/README.md

 Luna5 offers a streamlined alternative, combining symbolic algebra, geometry, programming, and rich text editing — all within one intuitive application.

-As an educational app, Luna5 will also include spaced-repetition flashcards—with support for text, images, audio and IPA (International Phonetic Alphabet) input tools.
+Luna5 can also be used for language learning, thanks to its built-in flashcard functionality supporting text, images, audio, and IPA (International Phonetic Alphabet) input tools.

 ---